 4. Eat a diet low in salt.

-A low-sodium diet is recommended for those who have a history of kidney stones.
+A low-sodium diet is recommended for those who have a history of kidney stones and want to prevent them.
 This will also be good for your blood pressure and heart.

 5. Eat less animal protein.